CrisSherban/CrisSherban/README.md

  Pay attention; sometimes, it might be extremely good. <br>
  Some other times...
 I hope it's not "some other times" :D! <br><br>

- Some personal trivia:<br>
  I'm usually a night owl. <br>
  I once sequenced my mitochondrial DNA. <br>
- I like everything that moves on 2 wheels.<br>
+ I like everything that moves on two wheels. <br>
- (I guess life it's a matter of symmetry and equilibrium, like NNs)

  </td>
 </tr>